Circle of Nations Wahpeton Indian School: History

 There were plans to close the school in 1985.

 In 1992 U.S. House member Byron Dorgan received reports from a counselor at Wahpeton related to abuse, and Dorgan reported them to the BIA.
 By 1993 the federal and North Dakota governments investigated matters at the school.

-In June 1993 it became a tribally controlled school as the Wahpeton Indian School Board, Incorporated assumed ownership of the school, and from that point forward the Bureau of Indian Education (BIE) began providing grants.
+In June 1993 it became a tribally controlled school as the Wahpeton Indian School Board, Incorporated assumed ownership of the school, and from that point forward the Office of Indian Education Programs (OIEP), later called the Bureau of Indian Education (BIE), began providing grants.
 The school received its current name in 1994.

 In 1994 the BIA released a report regarding conditions at the school.
 Kent Conrad, a U.S. Senator from the state, dismissed it, calling it "a sham and a whitewash."

-By the 1990s the people overseeing the school were formerly students in the boarding school and created a regime that prohibited verbal or physical abuse.
+By the 1990s, the people overseeing the school were former students, who would go on to prohibit verbal or physical abuse.

 In 2018 Tanner Rabbithead became the CEO and Trevor Gourneau became the principal.